bnijenhuis/bnijenhuis-nl/notes/2021-04-23-cache-busting-in-eleventy.md

 5. Added the timestamp to the url parameters;
 6. Add the new url parameters to the file url.

-Now my CSS file url will only update if the CSS file itself has been changed!
+Now my CSS file url will only update if the CSS file itself has been changed.